|

 already using the requested port, or you're trying to connect to a port from 1

+to 1023 on Unix without root (superuser) privileges.
 You can use this constructor to write a variation on the

 PortScanner programs of the previous chapter.
 Example 11-1 checks for ports on the local machine by attempting to create